-Off-Campus Bank Accounts
+Off-Campus Business Bank Accounts

-Sport clubs may establish an account at a bank or credit union for all self-generated funds such as membership dues and revenue raised through fundraising initiatives.
-The external bank account is the sole responsibility of the sport club, and the sport club is not allowed to use the University's taxpayer identification number (TIN) or the formal name of the University (e.g., Southern Illinois University, SIU, SIU Carbondale).
-Interested sport clubs should review the instructions for establishing an off-campus bank account.
+Sport clubs may establish a business account at a bank or credit union for all self-generated funds such as membership dues and revenue raised through fundraising initiatives.
+The business account is the sole responsibility of the sport club, and the sport club is not allowed to use the University's taxpayer identification number (TIN) or the formal name of the University (e.g., Southern Illinois University, SIU, SIU Carbondale).
+The sport club is strongly encouraged to seek the guidance of a legal professional prior to opening an off-campus business account.